jonathondilworth/detailed-plutus-lecture-notes/General-Notes.md

 ***Footnotes:***

 1. Currently limited to the Plutus implementation via Haskell.
 Although, there will be opportunities in the future to implement these contracts using alternative languages in the future.
-Such languages include Glow and may include Solidity)
+Such languages include Glow and may include Solidity.